Top 15+ New Ecommerce Startups You Should Follow In 2022

 Bellroy is the following new eCommerce startup on our list.
 Bellroy aims to produce wallets that are as thin as possible while yet retaining elegance and usefulness.
 The company’s product line has now grown to include accessories, purses, wallets, and more.

 This startup is one to keep an eye on with its recognizable, customer-favorite “travel wallet”.
-They are all flawlessly designed and manufactured of the best materials.
+They are all flawlessly designed and manufactured with the best materials.

 • Funding: $8 Million